stablekernel/aqueduct/source/docs/tour.md

 ### OAuth 2.0

-Authentication and authorization are enabled at application startup by creating an `AuthServer` with `ManagedAuthStorage`:
+Authentication and authorization are enabled at application startup by creating an `AuthServer` with `ManagedAuthDelegate`:

 ```dart
 import 'package:aqueduct/aqueduct.dart';